-The Office of the Vice Provost for Educational Affairs will officially notify the student (via certified, return receipt mail), of the allegation of admissions dishonesty and the institution of these proceedings.
-If it is a petition, the vice provost for educational affairs will notify the student of the committee hearing process.
+The Office of the Vice Provost for Academic Affairs will officially notify the student (via certified, return receipt mail), of the allegation of admissions dishonesty and the institution of these proceedings.
+If it is a petition, the vice provost for academic affairs will notify the student of the committee hearing process.

-The vice provost for educational affairs will convene the Admissions Integrity Committee to hear the case.
-The committee shall convene within 20* academic days from the date which the Office of the Vice Provost for Educational Affairs received written notification from the Office of Admissions requesting the initiation of these formal proceedings or receipt of the student’s petition.
+The vice provost for academic affairs will convene the Admissions Integrity Committee to hear the case.
+The committee shall convene within 20* academic days from the date which the Office of the Vice Provost for Academic Affairs received written notification from the Office of Admissions requesting the initiation of these formal proceedings or receipt of the student’s petition.

-The Admissions Integrity Committee will consist of members from the Office of Admissions, the Office of Judicial Affairs, and the Office of the Vice Provost for Educational Affairs.
+The Admissions Integrity Committee will consist of members from the Office of Admissions, the Office of Judicial Affairs, and the Office of the Vice Provost for Academic Affairs.

 At the hearing, the Admissions Integrity Committee shall provide the student sufficient opportunity to present his/her position.
 The student shall have the right to be present and to have one advisor present at hearing.
 In no case shall the advisor be an attorney, unless he or she is a member of the faculty not acting in his/her capacity as member of the bar.
 The advisor may not speak.
 Such hearings shall be conducted in confidence.
 The technical and formal rules of evidence applicable in a court of law are not controlling, and the Admissions Integrity Committee may hear all relevant material and reliable evidence that will contribute to an informed result.
 The chair of the committee may exclude irrelevant or unduly repetitious evidence.